centreon/centreon-engine/doc/user/configuration/basics/standard_macros.rst

 _`LOGFILE`             The location of the :ref:`log file <main_cfg_opt_log_file>`.
 _`RESOURCEFILE`        The location of the :ref:`resource file <main_cfg_opt_resource_file>`.
 _`COMMANDFILE`         The location of the :ref:`command file <main_cfg_opt_external_command_file>`.
-_`HOSTPERFDATAFILE`    The location of the host performance data file (if defined).
-_`SERVICEPERFDATAFILE` The location of the service performance data file (if defined).
 ====================== ==================================================================================================================================

 Misc Macros